Effects of Hurricane Katrina in New Orleans: Pre-Katrina preparations

 The eye of Hurricane Katrina was forecast to pass through the city of New Orleans.
 In that event, the wind was predicted to come from the north as the storm passed, forcing large volumes of water from Lake Pontchartrain against the levees and possibly into the city.
 It was also forecast that the storm surge in Lake Pontchartrain would reach 14–18 ft, with waves reaching 7 ft above the storm surge.

 On August 28, at 10:00 a.m.
 CDT, the National Weather Service (NWS) field office in New Orleans issued a bulletin predicting catastrophic damage to New Orleans and the surrounding region.
 Anticipated effects included, at the very least, the partial destruction of half of the well-constructed houses in the city, severe damage to most industrial buildings, rendering them inoperable, the “total destruction” of all wood-framed low-rise apartment buildings, all windows blowing out in high-rise office buildings, and the creation of a huge debris field of trees, telephone poles, cars, and collapsed buildings.
 Lack of clean water was predicted to “make human suffering incredible by modern standards.”

 It was also predicted that the standing water caused by the storm surge would render most of the city uninhabitable for weeks and that the destruction of oil and petrochemical refineries in the surrounding area would spill waste into the floodwaters.
 The resulting mess would coat every surface, converting the city into a toxic marsh until water could be drained.
 Some experts said that it could take six months or longer to pump all the water out of the city.

 Evacuation order

 On the night of Saturday, August 27, Max Mayfield, director of the National Hurricane Center, called the governors of Alabama, Louisiana, and Mississippi to warn them of the severity of the coming storm.
 He issued a special warning to Mayor Ray Nagin, telling him that some levees in the greater New Orleans area could be overtopped.
-Later, Mr. Mayfield would tell Brian Williams with NBC Nightly News that he went to bed that night believing he had done what he could.
+Later, Mayfield would tell Brian Williams with NBC Nightly News that he went to bed that night believing he had done what he could.
 The following day, he made a video call to U.S. President George W. Bush at his farm in Crawford, Texas about the intensity of the storm.